boutros/matsu/README.md

 ## Status

 Everything is ALPHA and subject to change.
-Do not use yet!
+That said, I'm begining to become reasonably satisfied with the DSL syntax as it is now.
+What bugs me is that dots and semicolns have to be written as characters or quoted.

 ## Installation